fhildeb/lukso-node-guide/docs/guides/monitoring/blackbox-exporter.md

 :::

 ## Revert Setup

+If something went wrong, you can remove the user or delete the service and related files all together.

 **1. Stop and Disable Service**: Stop the tool and remove it's service link from the system's boot.